 WASH YOUR ITEM

 The yarn suggestions can all be machine washed and dried.
 Please be certain to wash each item individually.
 Washing multiple items together can cause the color/fuzz to transfer to other items making it quite difficult to remove.
+Washing your creations together could save time, but then we will likely need to spend quite a bit of time de-pilling the gift.
+An item that arrives with pilling on it, almost looks used, so we want to be sure they're in their best condition when our recipients choose their special gift.
 Please wash your item on gentle cycle and then tumble it dry on low.
 This step is important because we want to be sure all of the items are delivered to their new owner, clean and ready to be used.
 Also, if you plan to use dryer sheets (Downy or Cling Free types) when you're drying the item, please just use about a third of a sheet... we don't want to trigger an allergic reaction if one of the items has too strong of a fragrance.